 The temperature in my area during the summer reaches 47 degrees Celsius or 116 degrees Fahrenheit.
 We used to fill the tank in the morning and by noon it became too hot to touch.
 One way to deal with that was to drain the hot water in the evening and fill it again with fresh water.
 However, this wasted much water.
 During winter, the temperature reaches 0 degrees in December and January and we had to face the same problem.

-We don’t drain the water in winter but excessive use of water heater is common at that time.
-The water stored in the tank reaches 4-5 degrees Celsius during night.
+We don’t drain the water in winter but excessive use of the water heater is common at that time.
+The water stored in the tank reaches 4-5 degrees Celsius during the night.
 Kids are always reluctant to take a shower in the morning before going to school.
-I searched a lot on the internet to find some solution of the problem but couldn’t find something practical.
-Last week, I met a friend who is M.Sc. in chemistry and discussed the matter with him.
-He mentioned a simple procedure about how to keep the water tank cool in summer.
-It is very simple to do, economical as well as much effective.
-I am sure many can benefit from that.
+I searched a lot on the internet to find some solution to the problem but couldn’t find something practical.
+Last week, I met a friend who is an M.Sc. in chemistry and discussed the matter with him.
+He mentioned a simple procedure about how to keep water tanks cool in summer.
+It is very simple to do and is as economical as it is effective.
+I am sure many can benefit from this information.

-- Two kilogram of white glue
+- Two kilograms of white glue

 - A 4” paintbrush

 This material is enough to cover a 200-gallon water tank.
 You can increase or decrease the quantity based on the size of your tank.
 All these materials can be purchased from a paint or building material shop, and they are relatively inexpensive.